paymill/paymill-opencart-2/README.md

 Go to Extentions > Payments and `install` your favorite payment method.
 Afterwards you can click `edit` to enter your configuration.

-Be sure to set the permission for the following pages:
+Be sure to set the permission for the following pages.
+To do so please navigate in your Shop backened to "System" -> "Users" -> "User Groups" and edit the Administrator rights.
+You can search for these with ctrl+f (cmd+f on mac):
 * `custom/paymillLogging` -> shows you all log entries
 * `custom/paymillOrder` -> offers additional payment actions ( capture & refund )
 * `payment/paymillcreditcard` -> configuration page for creditcard